johnnymatthews/blog/2022-09-14-remove-old-linux-boot-options-in-windows/index.md

 date: 2022-09-14
 ---

 I ran this stuff on Windows 11, but it should work on anything above Windows XP.
-If you're still actually running Windows XP, I know some people that would love to know your IP address.
+If you're still running Windows XP, I know some people who would love to know your IP address.

-1. Open CMD with elevated privilages.
+1. Open CMD with elevated privileges.
 1. Show your boot options with `bcdedit /enum firmware`:

     ```shell